swampcorvid/odin-recipes/README.md

 # odin-recipes
-Pre-project:
+This is small project to showcase basic html skills.
+Skills included are headers and footers, lists both ordered and unordered, inserting images, and creating absolute and relative links.
-    This will be a project showcasing basic HTML skills, including basic setup, headers and paragraphs, lists, links and images.
+All recipes contained in this project are attribued via the source link underneath every image.